 The Northfleet lead refinery, operated by Britannia Refined Metals Limited, is 100 per cent. owned by the Group and is located at Gravesend in the United Kingdom.
-It processes lead bullion from the Mount Isa operation to produce refined lead and lead alloys, with an annual capacity of 160,000 tonnes, together with silver metal.
+It principally processes lead bullion from the Mount Isa operation to produce refined lead and lead alloys together with silver metal.